Bedruthan Steps to Porthcothan circular walk

 The slates at Bedruthan Steps are from the middle of the Devonian period when Cornwall lay at the bottom of the ocean.
 Fossils are quite rare in Cornish slate as most have been subsequently destroyed by the heat and pressure created by colliding continents.
 A few fossils of fish, corals, trilobites have been recorded at Bedruthan Steps.
 Although few and far between, they are important as they include some of the last remains of a once-abundant family of fish that became extinct.

-4. Take the left-hand path along the fence to where the path meets a cobbled path.
+4. Take the left-hand path to where the paths rejoin then keep left along the fence to where the path meets a cobbled path.

 The name Bedruthan Steps is commonly used to refer to either this stretch of coastline, the beach or the series of offshore rocks.